 The Group has a substantial capital programme which has been agreed with the Water Services Regulation Authority (Ofwat) and therefore incurs significant annual expenditure in relation to the development and maintenance of both infrastructure and non-infrastructure assets.
 The Group's capital programme continues to be impacted by inflation, as general contracting costs have increased beyond that expected at the start of the current five year regulatory period.
-This could increase the incentive to treat operating costs as capital items.
+This could increase the incentive • Tests of details: critically assessing the capital nature of a to treat operating costs as capital items.

 The determination of in year project costs as capital or operating expenditure is inherently judgmental, particularly, for certain projects where projects contain both capital and operating expenditure elements and therefore has the opportunity for manipulation.
 Under IAS 16 expenditure is capitalised when it is probable that the future economic benefits associated with the item will flow to the entity and where such expenditure enhances or increases the capacity of the network.
-We determined that the costs capitalised has a high degree of judgement, with the potential for any misstatement to be greater than our materiality for the financial statements as a whole.
+We determined that the costs capitalised has a high degree of judgement. with the potential for any misstatement to be greater than our materiality for the financial statements as a whole.